ModelOriented/DrWhy/README.md

-# DrWhy.AI - the collection of tools for Visual Exploration, Explanation and Debugging of Predictive Models
+# Collection of tools for Visual Exploration, Explanation and Debugging of Predictive Models

 *It takes a village to raise a <del>child</del> model*.